SUBSCRIBE & ENTER TO WIN A FREE GIFT CARD!

 "Where Black Theatre Thrives!"

-We aim to create and expand opportunities for artists of color to affordably produce and present their work to thousands of theatre and art lovers in person and digitally.
+We create and expand opportunities for artists of color to affordably produce and present their work to thousands of theatre and art lovers in person and digitally.

 What Do They Say About the Atlanta Black Theatre Festival...